Ennomines

 (NCBI-index: 942213)

 As the name suggests, the Canary-shouldered Thorn (Ennomos alniaria) is characterized by its bright yellow thorax that stands out strongly against the dark wings that are variably speckled and have a wavy trailing edge.
-The fringes are alternately black-brown and white and in rest position, the wings are held obliquely upwards.
+The fringes are alternately black-brown and white, and the wings are held obliquely upwards in rest position.
 The outer transverse line on the forewing has a fairly strong curvature and reaches the leading edge in a gradual arc.
-The distance from this point to the apex is relatively smaller than with the other Ennomos species.
-Usually, a center spot on the orange-yellow, sometimes pale yellow, forewing is recognizable.
-The wingspan is 38-42mm and the flight period in one generation is from mid-July to mid-October.
+The distance from this point to the apex is smaller than the other Ennomos species.
+Usually, a centre spot on the orange-yellow, sometimes pale yellow, forewing is recognizable.
+The wingspan is 38-42mm, and the flight period in one generation is from mid-July to mid-October.
 Host plant: various deciduous trees.
 Dutch name: Geelschouderspanner.
 Frisian name: Gielskouderspanner.

 Flying period: